csc-training/advanced-parallel-prog/exercise-instructions.md

 (`^` in nano's shortcuts refer to **Ctrl** key, *i.e.* in order to save file and exit editor press `Ctrl+X`).
 Also other editors  are available.

-In case you have working parallel program development environment in yourlaptop (Fortran or C compiler, MPI development library, etc.) you may also use that.
+In case you have working parallel program development environment in your laptop (Fortran or C compiler, MPI development library, etc.) you may also use that.

 ## Compilation and execution
 Compilation of the source codes is performed with the `mpif90` and `mpicc` wrapper commands: